project-gemmi/gemmi/docs/utils.rst

      4559 polyribonucleotide
        18 polysaccharide(D)

 Option ``-c`` counts the values in each block or file.
-As an example we may check which entries have the biggest variety of chemical components (spoiler: ribosomes)::
+As an example, we may check which entries have the greatest variety of chemical components (spoiler: ribosomes)::

   $ gemmi grep -O -c _chem_comp.id /pdb/mmCIF | sort -t: -k2 -nr | head